-5.1 System Requirements
+2.1 System Requirements

-The THEMIS Data Analysis Software requires an IDL developer's license for Windows or a UNIX-like operating system, e.g. Solaris, Linux, or Mac OS X. The software has been tested on IDL 6.3, 6.4 and 7.0 but should work on any level of IDL above and including IDL 6.2.
-The external package, IDL\GEOPACK(for Tsyganenko Model), requires IDL 6.4 or above.
+The THEMIS Data Analysis Software requires an IDL developer's license for Windows or a UNIX-like operating system, e.g. Solaris, Linux, or Mac OS X. The software has been tested on IDL 6.3, 6.4, 7.0, and 7.1 but should work on any level of IDL above and including IDL 6.2 and below IDL 8.0 (There are bugs in IDL 8.0 and 8.1; Exelis will be releasing a new version to address these issues at some point; until then, we recommend that users avoid using IDL 8.0 or 8.1).
+IDL 8.2 is not yet supported.
+The external package, IDL_GEOPACK (for the Tsyganenko magnetic field model), requires IDL 6.3 or above.
 There is a patch to IDL, which is recommended for best handling of the CDF file format that is used by the THEMIS data files.
-See: http://cdf.gsfc.nasa.gov/html/cdf patch for idl6x new.html
+See: http://cdf.gsfc.nasa.gov/html/cdf patch for idl6x new3400.html

 If you are using IDL 6.2, or if you are using Intel Mac with any version of IDL (up to 6.4), or if you are using IDL 7.0 you must install this patch to read CDF files properly.
+It is recommended that you install this patch for all versions of IDL 6.2 or later.